-When a person has suffered impairment from an accident, stroke or illness they may need evaluation to test abilities such as memory, reason or speech.
-Gundersen Neuropsychology uses comprehensive assessments to test brain function and provide treatment options.
+When a person has suffered impairment from an accident, stroke or illness they may need evaluation to test their cognitive abilities such as memory, reason or speech.
+This evaluation is used to determine whether cognitive changes are a result of a neurological injury, a psychological condition or a normal part of aging.
+Gundersen Neuropsychology uses the information to determine a diagnosis and a treatment plan that suits the patient’s needs.

-Neuropsychological testing may be done when there’s impairment in cognitive, behavioral, and/or emotional functioning.
+Neuropsychological testing may be done when there's impairment in cognitive, behavioral or emotional functioning.
 Testing may be done to rule out the following conditions or to determine their impact:

 - Perceptual and motor abilities